-13 Animal Print Accessories that Will Elevate Any Outfit
+13 Animal Print Accessories That Will Elevate Any Outfit

 When it comes to animal prints, there are a few schools of thought.
-First, there are the animal print minimalists—people who insist that animal prints should be worn sparingly.
-Then, there are the animal print maximalists (ahem, yours truly).
-We turn to animal prints whenever we want a head-turning look that lets us channel our inner ’80s rockstar or evoke our 80-year-old grandmother’s vintage style.
-Then, there are the animal print naysayers—people who insist that we leave animal prints to those ’80s rockstars (and our 80-year-old grandparents).
+First, there are the minimalists—people who insist that animal prints should be worn sparingly.
+Then, there are the maximalists (ahem, yours truly).
+We turn to animal prints whenever we want a head-turning look that lets us channel our inner ’80s rock star or evoke our 80-year-old grandmother’s vintage style.
+Then, there are the animal print naysayers—people who insist that we leave animal prints to those ’80s rock stars (and our 80-year-old grandparents).

 Well I’ve got some news for everyone involved in this debate: Word on the street is that some animal prints (like leopard print) are now being considered neutrals, so if there were ever a time to go all-in on animal prints, it’s now.